bsoverns/AssistantAi/README.md

 If this helps you in any way please donate if possible.
 I would like to create more programs like this and improve this one.

-Or you can download current version from Google Drive: https://drive.google.com/file/d/12jTsjLC3mL_jrOINwASqiu3qW-4mh-Ko/view?usp=drive_link
+Or you can download current version from Dropbox: https://www.dropbox.com/scl/fi/mty3f57xr0q856ar1q9e3/AssistantAi.zip?rlkey=jhiln1orhk5lo5zbxciedt9ex&dl=0